-R ECONSTRUCTION of sampled signals is a common activity in remote sensing.
-In a typical remote sensing application, observations (measurements) are samples of an aperture-filtered signal.
+In a typical remote sensing application, observations (measurements) are samples of an aperture-filtered signal, typically a distributed geophysical quantity such as surface brightness temperature.
 The aperture results from spatial filtering characteristics of the antenna, optics, and/or signal processing used in the signal sampling.
 Signal sampling may involve a combination of platform movement, scanning, and pulsed operation, among others.
-The signal and sampling are frequently two dimensional.
-From the set of samples, we desire to reconstruct the original signal over the sampling area.
+The signal and sampling are frequently two-dimensional.
+From the set of samples we desire to reconstruct the original signal over the sampling area.